ColinFerguson/Project/README.md

 Then the distance between each article is computed (I used cosine similarity, but other distance metrics could be explored), and similar papers are recommended.

+Both of the tfidf models use a custom set of math-specific stop words.
+There is also code for latent feature extraction via NMF and LDA.
+That is an avenue I am very excited to explore more fully, but it is not currently integrated into the app.
+I think that looking at how the features change in time will be very interesting.
+More data will need to be collected to fully explore that.

 All the relevant functions live in math_scraping_and_recommending_functions.py, and the data collection pipeline can be found in the Math_data_collection notebook.